 Still, there are other reasons outside of changes in the economy that can cost people their homes.
 The NCH cites both addiction and mental illness as two significant contributors to homelessness.
-These findings are also backed by the Substance Abuse and Mental Health Services Administration (SAMSHA), which reports that roughly 26% of America’s homeless population suffers from some form of mental illness while an overlapping 35% were struggling with substance abuse disorders.
+The Substance Abuse and Mental Health Services Administration (SAMSHA) supports these findings.
+Their reports indicate that roughly 26% of America’s homeless population suffers from some form of mental illness.
+Meanwhile, an overlapping 35% struggle with substance abuse disorders.

 The Effects of Substance Abuse and Mental Illness on the Rates of Homelessness

 Investigations from several organizations yielded similar results.
-In fact, the 2014 U.S. Conference of Mayors Survey found that almost 43% of the 25 different city populations surveyed considered mental illness and substance abuse—as well as inadequate treatment for both— to be two of the primary causes of homelessness in America.
-This same study found that roughly two-thirds of the people surveyed believed that substance abuse (independent of mental illness) was the number one reason for homelessness among single adults in America.
+In fact, the 2014 U.S. Conference of Mayors Survey found that almost 43% of 25 different city populations consider mental illness and substance abuse to be the two primary causes of homelessness.
+This same study found that roughly two-thirds of the people surveyed believed that substance abuse alone was the number one cause of homelessness.
 Similar results were found in a separate research survey, where two-thirds of the homeless focus group cited drug or alcohol abuse as a major contributing factor to their homelessness.

-Additionally, the data collected by the U.S. Department of Housing and Urban Development (HUD) estimates that more than 50% of the homeless individuals living shelters struggle with either substance addiction, mental health disorders, or both.
-This is especially problematic since addiction and mental illness have been proven to variably inhibit any given person’s ability to build and maintain a stable life.
+Additionally, the U.S. Department of Housing and Urban Development (HUD) estimates that more than 50% of the homeless individuals living shelters struggle with either substance addiction, mental health disorders, or both.
+This is especially problematic since addiction and mental illness have both been proven to inhibit the ability to build and maintain a stable life.
 After all, substance abuse disorders and physiological disorders— especially concurrent ones— often feed into the depressive and delusional self-destructive cycles that can ultimately lead to homelessness.

 Substance Abuse and Homelessness: Does One Cause the Other?

 Substance abuse can affect anyone for any number of reasons.
-Nearly 23.5 million people in America turn to substance abuse to cope with stress, loss, or other forms of dysfunction in life— and a fraction of them may become homeless as a result.
+Nearly 23.5 million people in America turn to substance abuse to cope with stress, loss, or other forms of dysfunction in life.
+A fraction of them may become homeless as a result.
 Years of research suggests that substance abuse disorders and concurrent mental health issues are far more common among the homeless than among other demographics.
 In fact, it has been determined by multiple sources that: